sedenardi/sandersdenardi.com/src/pages/2013-02-18-using-the-android-downloadmanager/index.md

 }
 ```

-To initiate a download, you must create a <a href="http://developer.android.com/reference/android/app/DownloadManager.Request.html" target="_blank">DownloadManager.Request</a> that contains the source, destination, and any optional parameters you specify.
+To initiate a download, you must create a [DownloadManager.Request](http://developer.android.com/reference/android/app/DownloadManager.Request.html) that contains the source, destination, and any optional parameters you specify.
 In this example, I’m setting the title and description so the notification contains something besides the filename.
 I’m also specifying that I want the download visible as a notification during the actual download and when it’s completed.
 Lastly, I specify that I want the file to be added to the MediaStore once it’s finished.
 Calling enqueue on the DownloadManager will add the file and start the download, returning a long that can be used to easily identify which file finished.

 Just downloading the file may be enough for some, but since I want to trigger an action once it’s completed (such as open the file, or add it to an app’s database), I will need to use a BroadcastReceiver to handle the DownloadManager’s completion.